Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 Cross-device transfer capability was only introduced in DLPack v1, released in September 2024.
 This meant that only the latest PyTorch and CuPy versions have support for DLPack v1.
 Moreover, not all array libraries have adopted support yet.
-We therefore implemented a 'manual' fallback though this requires conversion via NumPy when the transfer involves two non-NumPy arrays.
+We therefore implemented a 'manual' fallback; however, this requires conversion via NumPy when the transfer involves two non-NumPy arrays.
 Additionally, there are no DLPack tests in [array-api-tests](https://github.com/data-apis/array-api-tests), a testing